-If you’re an executor of an estate, you may be wondering if removing items from the property is possible before going through probate.
+If you’re an estate executor, you may wonder if removing items from the property is possible before going through probate.
 Several factors play a role, including the item’s value and whether or not it was explicitly mentioned in the will.

 If you are neither the executor nor administrator, you must first get the court’s permission before taking any property out of the estate.
 The court may allow you to remove items if they are considered personal belongings or if they hold sentimental value.

 Ensure that you consult an experienced probate lawyer before attempting to remove any items from a property during probate.
-Probate laws can be better understood with the assistance of a probate attorney, who can also help you in legal proceedings.
+Probate laws can be better understood with a probate lawyer, who can help you in legal proceedings.

 What Types of Assets Does Probate Apply to?

 In most states, the personal representative must compile a list of all probate assets and their values and submit it to the probate court.
 This might also be viewed as a list of assets for the will.
 Some assets, such as bank accounts, are simple to value.
 Others, such as collectibles, jewelry, and antiques, might need to be appraised.

 Probate applies to:

 Assets that are not jointly owned

 Assets that lack beneficiary designations or are not included in a living trust.